 Another great idea, if you've got a great head shape and strong facial features, is to go completely bald.
 This completely hides the fact that your hair is thinning.
 If you've got a great pair of eyes, the lack of hair brightens and draws focus to the eyes and really makes them "pop."
-Had my computer friend had a proper haircut or a shaved head, his look would have been spot on, but the bad cut and use of product immediately drew focus from his baby blues to his balding top.
+The right cut and use of product will immediately draw focus away from a balding top.
 Shaving your head at home also saves you ton of money on product and trips to the salon.

 If you are thinning on top, the addition of some facial hair (a neatly trimmed beard or goatee are great options) that will also help draw the focus down the face and away from the top of the head.
 Less hair on top, combined with more hair on the face provides balance.